-These are the courses CS 638, CS 703, CS 758, CS 837, CS 838 and CS 880.
 Topics courses have syllabi that may change significantly from one offering to another.
-In principle, they can be taken multiple times for credit, although their use for the MS is limited.
-In advnace of each semester, it is announced which sections of those courses can count towards core credit.
+They can be taken multiple times for credit, although their use for the MS is limited.

 These are courses with middle digit 9.
 Individual instruction courses are intended for directed study, independent study, research, and project or thesis work.

 These are courses with last two digits 90.
 They are intended for project and thesis work.

 Students may choose to write a master's thesis or project report.
 The responsibility for finding a thesis or project advisor lies solely with the student; the Department does not guarantee that an advisor will be provided.
 The advisor must be a full-time or affiliate faculty member of the Department.